Frank Mitchell (presenter): Gaelic Football career

 Mitchell won an All-Ireland Senior Club Football Championship medal with his local club Burren.

 Personal life

-Mitchell is from Burren, County Down, born 1958 and his parents ran an electrical shop (McClory & Sherry) in Warrenpoint.
+Mitchell is from Burren, County Down, and his parents ran an electrical shop (McClory & Sherry) in Warrenpoint.
 He attended St Colman's College, Newry and St Mary's University College, Belfast.
 Prior to becoming a broadcaster, he worked as a teacher.

-Mitchell is married with one daughter, Laura, who studied Architecture at the University of Ulster.
+Mitchell is married with one daughter, Laura, who studied architecture at the University of Ulster.
+Through Laura, Mitchell has a grandson named Oisin.